Donald Smith (defensive back)

-Early years
+Early life

 Smith attended George Washington High School, where he lettered in football, basketball, and track.
 He accepted a football scholarship from Liberty University, where he played cornerback and was coached by Sam Rutigliano.
 As a junior, he registered 5 interceptions.
 As a senior, he made 3 interceptions.
 He finished his college career with 26 passes deflected.

 Professional career

-Minnesota Vikings

 Smith was selected by the Minnesota Vikings in the tenth round (271st overall) of the 1990 NFL draft.
 He was waived on September 3.

-Dallas Cowboys

 In 1991, he was signed by the Dallas Cowboys.
 He played in three games before being released on October 17.
 On December 6, he was signed to the practice squad.

-Winnipeg Blue Bombers

-In 1992, he was signed by the Winnipeg Blue Bombers of the Canadian Football League, helping the team reach the Grey Cup finals, while posting 67 defensive tackles, 24 special teams tackles, 3 interceptions and a 71-yard punt return for a touchdown.
+In 1992, he was signed by the Winnipeg Blue Bombers of the Canadian Football League (CFL), helping the team reach the Grey Cup finals, while posting 67 defensive tackles, 24 special teams tackles, 3 interceptions and a 71-yard punt return for a touchdown.
 The next year the team also reached the Grey Cup finals.
 He was named an East Division All-Star at cornerback in 1993 and 1994.

-Memphis Mad Dogs

-In 1995, he signed with the Memphis Mad Dogs of the Canadian Football League and was named a South Division All-Star, after registering 50 tackles, 5 interceptions, 12 passes defended and 2 fumble recoveries.
+In 1995, he signed with the Memphis Mad Dogs of the CFL and was named a South Division All-Star, after registering 50 tackles, 5 interceptions, 12 passes defended and 2 fumble recoveries.

-Toronto Argonauts

-In 1996, he was signed by the Toronto Argonauts of the Canadian Football League.
+In 1996, he was signed by the CFL's Toronto Argonauts.
 During his time with the team, he was a part of two Grey Cup Championships (1996 and 1997).
 He was named an East Division All-Star at cornerback in 1998.